About us (UPDATED)

 Stories are presented in various formats like text, video, audio, and images (visual storytelling).
 The platform presents a variety of sections, such as top story, interviews, business features, tech features, opinion/blog, reviews, podcasts, and photo/video gallery.
-Digital Creed has a global readership.
+DIGITAL CREED has a global readership (see reader profile).
+Read our PRIVACY POLICY here.

-WE DO NOT SOLICIT NOR PUBLISH ARTICLES ON ONLINE GAMBLING AND DATING SITES.
+• WE DO NOT PUBLISH ARTICLES ABOUT ONLINE GAMBLING OR DATING SITES.

 Our Story

-Digital Creed began as a blog called TechWow, which is still online.
-The first posting on the blog “Hello World” appeared in March 2009.
+DIGITAL CREED began as a blog called TechWow, which is still online.
+The first blog post, “Hello World,” appeared in March 2009.
 The blog was updated until June 2015.
-And then the postings continued on Digital Creed.
+And then the postings continued on DIGITAL CREED.

 Our Target Readers

-Futurist, small business owner, entrepreneur, startup founder, developer, researcher, student, tech enthusiast, aviation enthusiast, digital transformation consultant, IT admin, data centre engineer, CISO, CTO, and CIO minus one.
+Futurist, small business owner, entrepreneur, startup founder, developer, researcher, student, tech enthusiast, aviation enthusiast, digital transformation consultant, IT admin, data center engineer, CISO, CTO, and CIO minus one.

 Reader locations